Developmental Pilot Awards

 Responsibilities of the Awardee / Participant Applicant

-- The CFAR faculty’s time and the CFAR Developmental Core are valuable resources.
+- Utilize resources of the CFAR to maximize their research success.
+The CFAR faculty’s time and the CFAR Developmental Core are valuable resources.
 It is the responsibility of the awardee/applicant to ask for assistance when needed and to be fully prepared for mentoring meetings.
-Preparatory materials such as pending papers, drafts of future grant specific aims, or other information should be provided at least 2 weeks in advance of meetings.
+Preparatory materials such as an agenda, pending papers, drafts of future grant specific aims, or other information should be provided at least 2 weeks in advance of meetings.

 - In presentations, abstracts, and publications, acknowledge CFAR funding with either of the following, as appropriate:

-- For pilot award recipients: the awardee/applicant must participate actively in the program relationship and engage the assigned CFAR faculty in the process of transforming the pilot award grant into a subsequent grant submission.
+- The awardee/applicant must participate actively in the program relationship and engage the assigned CFAR faculty in the process of transforming the pilot award grant into a subsequent grant submission.
 The awardee/applicant should engage the mentor at all stages of grant preparation, from the initial conception of an idea to the final grant submission.

-- The pilot awardee must provide the CFAR mentor with a copy of any grant application in a reasonable time (at least 4 weeks) for feedback.
-This timeline requires that the process of mentorship start well before submission (i.e., at least 3 months prior to due date) if planning for final critical review and revision.
+- The pilot awardee must provide the CFAR mentor with a copy of any grant application in a reasonable time (i.e., at least 4 weeks for NIH K- and R-series awards) for feedback.
+This timeline requires that mentorship start well before submission (i.e., at least 3 months prior to due date) to allow for revision and final critical review.

-- To monitor progress of the Pilot project and submission of a subsequent grant application, the awardee/applicant must agree to meet at least twice a year or more as indicated in the mentoring plan or as requested by his/her CFAR faculty mentor.
-Awardees/applicants agree to send a preparatory e-mail to assigned CFAR faculty outlining the topics to be covered and goals of the mentoring meeting.
+- To monitor progress of the Pilot project and submission of a subsequent grant application, the awardee must meet at least twice a year, more if indicated in the mentoring plan or as requested by his/her CFAR faculty mentor.
+Awardees/applicants agree to send a preparatory e-mail to the mentor outlining the topics to be covered and their goals for each mentoring meeting.

-- The awardee/applicant should take advantage of opportunities for collaborative research within the Penn CFAR and other CFARs of the country.
+- The awardee/applicant should take advantage of opportunities for collaborative research within the Penn CFAR and other CFARs across the country.

-- Mentees (both for funded Pilot awards and unfunded Pilot applications) will complete annual progress reports that review progress, spending (for funded programs), highlights, next steps, and track abstracts/presentations/publications.
+- Mentees will complete annual progress reports that review progress, spending, highlights, next steps, and track abstracts/presentations/publications.

-- As mentioned in responsibilities of the Faculty Mentor, the awardee/applicant also will complete a survey distributed by the CFAR Developmental Core related to the mentorship program.
+- The awardee will complete a survey distributed by the CFAR Developmental Core related to the mentorship program.
 This information should be factual and focus on scientific progress and a frank evaluation of the pilot program.
 The goal is to identify things that work and things that do not work so the program can be improved in subsequent years of this grant cycle.

 Recipients of Developmental Core Pilot Grants in HIV/AIDS